 Help paying your Council Tax

 Council Tax Support (previously Council Tax Benefit) is not including in Universal Credit so you will still need to apply to our Revenues and Benefits service separately for help paying your Council Tax bill.
-Click here for more information.
+More information on Council Tax Support

 Discretionary Welfare Assistance